ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.18 Using variables inside regular expressions

-A variable containing a string value can be used inside of a regular expression.
+A variable containing a string value can be used inside a regular expression.
 Simply surround the variable with the `+` operator.
 The regular expression will evaluate to a concatenated version of the string.

 ```py
 import re